cogawi/resume/resume.md

 ### Project Engineer

-- Developed structure and mechanical system designs for aluminum hulled boats.
+- Developed structure and mechanical system designs for aluminum hulled boats, designed for extreme operating environments.
 - Worked from concept to production providing designs and drawings in Solidworks.